lorenzobonaguro/cyCONDOR/README.md

 ## Overview

 Flow cytometry analysis workflow.
-The aim of this project if to provide an intuitive workflow for the analysis of high-dimensionality cytometry data in R. This project is far from complete, any suggestion is well accepted!
+The aim of this project is to provide an intuitive workflow for the analysis of high-dimensionality cytometry data in R. This project is far from complete, any suggestion is well accepted!